garrandall/popular-music-data/tracks/f--kin-problems-a-ap-rocky-drake-2-chainz-kendrick-lamar.md

 Hold up, tell ‘em simmer down (Uh)
 Takin' hella long, give it to me now (Uh)
 Make that thing thing like a or a
-Ooh, baby like it like it with the shimmy shimmy ya, huh?
+Oh, baby like it like it with the shimmy shimmy ya, huh?
 A$AP (Yeah,) get like me (Uh)
 Never met a mother mother fresh like me (Yeah)
 All these mothers wanna dress like me (Uh)